Higher equations of motion at level 2 in Liouville CFT: Boundary HEM

 \section{Boundary HEM}

 In this section, we prove the boundary version of the HEMs (Theorem \ref{thm:boundary_hem}).
-The introductory Section \ref{subsec:boundary_setup} gives some background on boundary LCFT.
+This section and the notations therein are independent from Section \ref{sec:bulk}; for instance, the space $\cF$ and measure $\P_{\S^1}$ introduced below are different from (although very similar to) those in Section \ref{sec:bulk}.
+The introductory Section~\ref{subsec:boundary_setup} gives some background on boundary LCFT.
 The remaining sections follow the structure of the proof of Theorem \ref{thm:bulk}.
 All the technical difficulties are already present in the bulk case, and the differences are mostly computational.
 We will use most of the notations of Section \ref{sec:bulk}, but all the notations from this section refer to boundary LCFT.